SteveBWalton/bbc-football-manager/README.md

 ```bash
 ./football_manager.py -t
 ```
-This only works in Linux.
+The console mode now only works in Linux.